apache/spark/docs/monitoring.md

 let you have rolling event log files instead of single huge event log file which may help some scenarios on its own, but it still doesn't help you reducing the overall size of logs.

-Spark History Server can apply 'compaction' on the rolling event log files to reduce the overall size of logs, via setting the configuration <code>spark.history.fs.eventLog.rolling.maxFilesToRetain</code> on the Spark History Server.
+Spark History Server can apply compaction on the rolling event log files to reduce the overall size of logs, via setting the configuration <code>spark.history.fs.eventLog.rolling.maxFilesToRetain</code> on the Spark History Server.

-Details will be described below, but please note in prior that 'compaction' is LOSSY operation.
+Details will be described below, but please note in prior that compaction is LOSSY operation.
-'Compaction' will discard some events which will be no longer seen on UI - you may want to check which events will be discarded before enabling the option.
+Compaction will discard some events which will be no longer seen on UI - you may want to check which events will be discarded before enabling the option.

 When the compaction happens, the History Server lists all the available event log files for the application, and considers